-Based on the presumption that: 1) the recommended odor best management practices are implemented, 2) operational measures are implemented to limit initial odor concentrations in the greenhouse to 2,407 D/T, 3) the active odor control systems are operated during all appropriate times that nuisance odors are present on the Project site, 4) the systems are kept in good working order, and 5) the systems are operated in compliance with manufacturer requirements and guidelines, Ms. Tia Jeter, a professional engineer licensed in the field of environmental engineering, with a MS in Environmental Engineering and a BS in Chemical Engineering, hereby certifies that the Odor Management Plan and its effective elements as currently proposed for deployment at the Everbloom Project Site in Carpinteria, California is consistent with equipment and methods to be used for reducing odors which are accepted and available as industry-specific best control technologies and methods designed to mitigate odor.
+Based on the presumption that: 1) the recommended odor best management practices are implemented, 2) the active odor control systems are operated during all appropriate times that nuisance odors are present on the Project site, 3) the systems are kept in good working order, and 4) the systems are operated in compliance with manufacturer requirements and guidelines, Ms. Tia Jeter, a professional engineer licensed in the field of environmental engineering, with a MS in Environmental Engineering and a BS in Chemical Engineering, hereby certifies that the Odor Management Plan and its effective elements as currently proposed for deployment at the Creekside Blooms Project Site in Carpinteria, California is consistent with equipment and methods to be used for reducing odors which are accepted and available as industry-specific best control technologies and methods designed to mitigate odor.